Disney shares drop after Pixar delays two films

 “You have just put a big vacancy in there in fiscal 2014,” Pyykkonen said.
 Disney’s fiscal year begins in October.

-Disney shares dropped 2 percent to close at $65.72 on the New York Stock Exchange.
+Disney shares fell 1.9 percent to $65.84 in afternoon trading on the New York Stock Exchange.